What’s the Best Age to Photograph Babies?

 Clients who had a newborn session with me like coming back to mark this milestone.
 I suggest doing the session before they turn one when they can stand, maybe supporting themselves on a chair or stool, but they don’t walk around yet.
 So maybe around month 11.

 This shoot is a proper family session.
 There are photos of the baby, photos with mum, dad and siblings.
-Cake smash used to be very popular, but I offer now simple portrait sessions with no messy time.
+Cake smash used to be very popular, but I offer now simple portrait sessions with no mess time.
 I found babies were not too happy to get dirty and touch cakes, so I replaced that with a wooden cake.
 They love to play around with it, take the pieces off, and generally, they are happier.

 Doing the photos before the actual birthday will also allow you to have the photos on time for the birthday party.